 The General Municipal Election for the City of Pleasanton is held in November of even-numbered years.
 The Mayor is directly elected and serves a two-year term, with a limit of four terms.
-City Council members are elected at-large and serve four-year terms, with a two-term limit.
+Councilmembers are elected at-large and serve four-year terms, with a two-term limit.

-The next General Municipal Election for the City of Pleasanton will be held November 6, 2018.
+The next General Municipal Election for the City of Pleasanton will be held November 3, 2020.
 Pleasanton residents will cast their ballots for a mayor and two members of the city council.
-In addition to voting for local government officials, voters will be asked to vote for a new governor and weigh in on 12 propositions.

-To be eligible to run for City Council, you must be a registered voter of Pleasanton at the time nomination papers are issued.
-Elected officials must reside in the City during their terms of office.
+To be eligible to run for City Council, you must be a registered voter within the incorporated city limits of Pleasanton at the time nomination papers are issued.
+Elected officials must reside in the City during their terms in office.

-By visiting the My Voter Profile service on the Alameda County Registrar of Voters website, voters can:
+By visiting the My Voter Profile service on the Alameda County Registrar of Voters website, you can:

 Voters Edge - In-depth information about what's on your ballot.